fontist/fontist/README.md

 bin/import_google
 ```

-The script would update the formula classes which should be committed to the
+The script would update formulas which should be committed to a separate
-repository:
+repository [formulas][fontist-formulas]:

 ```
+cd ~/.fontist/formulas
-git add lib/fontist/formulas/google
+git add Formulas/google
-git commit -m "Google Fonts update"
+git commit -m "Google Fonts update" git push
 ```

 ## Contributing